IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   Their main task is to build the transactions that produce and spend Plutus script outputs.

 The Plutus Playground includes a number of sample apps.
-In this tutorial you are going to run through two of the sample apps.
+In this tutorial you are going to run through two of these sample apps.

 .. _playground-compiling-hello-world: